Blue Like Jazz

 Blue Like Jazz is the second book by Donald Miller.
 This semi-autobiographical work, subtitled "Non-Religious Thoughts on Christian Spirituality," is a collection of essays and personal reflections chronicling the author's growing understanding of the nature of God and Jesus, and the need and responsibility for an authentic personal response to that understanding.
 Much of the work centers on Miller's experiences with friends and fellow students while auditing courses at Reed College, a liberal arts college in Portland, Oregon.
 The book deals with inward spiritual dealings as Don, his friends Penny, Laura and others struggle with finding meaning in life and the ultimate battle with God ending with choosing him or choosing one's self.

 The book's popularity is due to its personable style and content which most appeals to twentysomething and thirtysomething, post-modern Christians in the emerging church movement.
 His writings have often been compared to fellow Christian memoirist, Anne Lamott.
 It was named one of the 20 Best Books of the Decade by Paste Magazine.

 The book has been made into a movie by director Steve Taylor.
 On his blog on September 16, 2010, Donald Miller stated that despite a strong screenplay, a stellar cast, and rave reviews, the project was put on hold indefinitely due to lack of funding.
 Two fans created a site called "Save Blue Like Jazz" where they urged fans to help raise money to fund the movie through Kickstarter.
 This campaign raised over $340,000, more than doubling the original goal of $125,000 by October 25, 2010.

 Film adaptation

-The film adaptation of Blue Like Jazz, was released on April 13, 2012.
-The film is roughly based upon the book, but has more of a contemporary vibe.
-The crew started filming in Portland, Oregon and spent some time in Nashville, Tennessee to get a few scenes.
-The cast consists of actors, such as Justin Welborn, as seen in The Crazies, Marshall Allman, who more recently joined the cast of True Blood and Claire Holt.
-While filming, the crew opened up some scenes to the public.
-They used mainly college students and people who were available as extras.
+With a cast including Justin Welborn, Marshall Allman, and Claire Holt, a screen adaptation was filmed in Portland, Oregon and Nashville, Tennessee and released on April 13, 2012.